mutfak/awesome-apple-weekly-news/CONTRIBUTION.md

 - Search previous news before requesting to add new one.
 - Make individual pull request for each news or blog post.
+- New categories, or improvements to the existing categorization are welcome.
 - Use the following format: `[Title](LINK) - max 200 characters summary of news or blog post.
 - End all descriptions with a full stop/period.
 - Position your suggestion as the last item in category.